Fall 2009 Recreational Food Fishery: (12 Photos)

 4.

-3. With the forecast calling for unfavourable fishing conditions for the week, French and I decided to take the morning of work and catch a few more fish to put in salt.
-We left St. Phillip's and headed back to Portugal Cove to some of the same spots we fished the day before and managed to get most of our quota before we headed back to work.
+3. With the forecast calling for unfavourable fishing conditions for most of the week, French and I decided to take Monday morning off work and catch a few more fish to put in salt.
+We left St. Phillip's and headed towards Portugal Cove to some of the same spots we visited yesterday and managed to get most of our quota.

 2. At one point we were sure that French hooked bottom with his hand line.
 After trying every trick in the book to free the lure we tied the 500lb test to the tie off on the boat and powered forward.
 Whatever he was hooked in moved with us as marks Single hook was tied directly to the 500lb test line.
-Out of curiosity and for want of not loosing the line & lure Mark and I spent 45 mins slowly pulling the object to the surface.
-Finally, we found our treasure: an rusty old fishing grapnel and about 75' of old rotted rope in which his line was snagged.
+Out of curiosity and for want of not loosing the line & lure Mark and I spent the next 45 minutes slowly pulling the object to the surface.
+After an epic battle we finally found our treasure: an rusty old fishing grapnel and about 75' of old rotted rope in which his line was snagged.
 After a few pictures we cut off all the old rope and let the steel grapnel sink to the bottom.
-At least without the rope others wouldn't become snagged like we were!
+At least without the rope others won't become snagged like we were!

-1. With work, personal commitments, and poor weather, I never got out again for this fishery.
-French had a trip to the head of Conception Bay at Cape St. Francis for attempt at big fish.
-He managed to land a couple but the wind and swells worked against him landing more.
+1. With work, personal commitments, and poor weather, I never got out again for this fall fishery.
+French made a trip to the head of Conception Bay at Cape St. Francis for attempt at big fish.
+He managed to land a couple but wind and large swells worked against them landing more.
 All in all it was a decent fall fishery.

 Cheers, MIKE